Remote-HWA/SideLine_Zynq/README.md

 ### SideLine on AES
 The attack is conducted on a Xilinx Zynq7000 SoC in baremetal mode.
 Two C programs (attacker and victim) are implemented in two different physical cores (AP#0 and AP#1).
-- The [**victim source code**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/AES_setup/CPU1_victim) contains the [**OpenSSL**](https://github.com/openssl/openssl) AES crypto implementation.
+- The [**AES victim source code**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/AES_setup/CPU1_victim) contains the [**OpenSSL**](https://github.com/openssl/openssl) AES crypto implementation.
 It is used as an encryption service by the attack program.
-- The [**attack source code**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/AES_setup/CPU0_attack) contain several methods which configure the encryption mode and uses DMA and DLL to perform SCA on the algorithms running in the victim program.
+- The [**AES attack source code**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/AES_setup/CPU0_attack) contain several methods which configure the encryption mode and uses DMA and DLL to perform SCA on the algorithms running in the victim program.

 ### SideLine on RSA (new!)
 The attack is conducted on a Xilinx Zynq7000 SoC in baremetal mode.
 The [**RSA source code**](https://github.com/Remote-HWA/SideLine/tree/master/attack_setup/RSA_setup) both handles RSA calculation and DLL acquisition.
 Several custom RSAs (naive, constant time, montgomery ladder) have been implemented for experimentation needs. [**WolfSSL**](https://github.com/wolfssl) crypto library was used to develop the different RSA variants.